Ed Freeman PhotographyPhotographer Male Los Angeles, California, US

 I have enormous respect for my models and all the hard work they do to stay looking their best.
 And I am eternally grateful for the contribution they make to my art.
 So I want you to be very clear about my business arrangements with models; if you work with me, I want you to come away from the experience feeling that you got exactly what was promised in return for your time and talent.

-I also don't give models copies of every picture I take.
+I don't give models copies of every picture I take.
 We review all the pictures on the computer during and after the shoot, but you do not get to keep them in their raw form.
 To me that would be like going to a restaurant and getting a meal of all the ingredients dumped on a plate - uncooked.
 What you do get is a monogrammed copy of every picture I finish in Photoshop - they usually look a lot different and a lot better than the original exposures.
-Check out my blog if you want to see just how much I manipulate pictures.

 3. I spend a lot of time retouching and compositing pictures - anywhere from two to ten hours for each one.
 For that reason, I don't finish a lot of pictures from any given shoot - only the best ones.
 That might be just one or two; four at the very most.
 That means you might not get every picture you want - although I usually try to work it out so that everybody's happy.